 75Health EHR Software warrants accurate and comprehensive medical charts as well as cloud-based record maintenance for safe and secure access.

-The complete record that contains all clinical data and medical history of a patient, medical chart includes demographics, diagnoses, vital signs, treatment plans, medications, problems, progress notes, allergies, immunization details, lab results, and radiology images.
+The complete record that contains all clinical data and health record of a patient, medical chart includes demographics, diagnoses, vital signs, treatment plans, medications, problems, progress notes, allergies, immunization details, lab results, and radiology images.

 A medical chart consists of the medical notes created by physicians, nurses, lab and radiology technicians, or such other team member that manages a patient's health.
 Complete and accurate medical charts are essential to ensure systematic and comprehensive documentation of patient's entire health information.

 What are the Information Included in a medical chart?

 Medical charts ideally consist of almost all records about every medically relevant detail of all the events about a patient since his or her birth.
 These events include diseases, medical conditions, minor and major illnesses, and growth details.
 The basic idea is that a medical chart must provide any clinician a clear understanding of all the things that have occurred to the patient previously.
 This proves critical for helping providers in diagnosing the current ailments and disease states.

 - Surgical history

 - Obstetric history

 At the time of medical encounters, medical charts necessarily contain all and any summations that are related to the patient's care; these may include the following:

 - History pertaining to present illness